 Yeah I know lots of folk ask this question and I’m gonna share their most differences here.
 You can also check out my post about Mutual Funds vs UITF in the Philippines in a separate page.
 They are almost the same as both are pooled investment, managed by fund managers and their types (money market, bond, balanced etc) are usually the same too.

 However, in mutual funds, the investor buys shares while in UITF, he buys units.
 Thus in MF, they report NAVPS while in UITF it’s in NAVPU.
 UITF are offered in banks here like BDO, Metrobank, BPI and the likes while MF are offered by companies like Sun Life, Philam Asset Management Inc. and many more.
 UITF and mutual funds also differ in redemption fees.

 Bottom line, your concern is always the return so it’s important to learn and check their past performance before you open an account.
 Start a relationship – get to know a mutual fund and let a mutual fund company get to know you.

 To know more, read about Mutual Funds vs UITF and their Similarities, Differences, Advantages and Disadvantages.

 Wouldn’t it be amazing if you let your money work for you instead of you working for more money?” – Fehl Dungo

-Now, share you investment strategies and insights in the comments below.
+Now, you learned about how to invest mutual funds in the Philippines.
+Share you investment strategies and insights in the comments below.
 See you soon and thanks for reading!